llaske/sugarizer/docs/tutorial_step8.md

 ### Customize the palette content

-Now that we've seen basic concepts of palette, it's time to improve the UI for our custom palette.
+Now that we've seen basic concepts of the palette, it's time to improve the UI for our custom palette.

 Specifically, we're going to update our palette to allow users to add between 1 and 3 pawns at the same time.